 Xmx1024m).
 (This can be increased to

 -Xmx1200m, but JVM under Windows might crash occasionally with this setting.)
-If more memory is necessary, the 64-bit JVM should be used with not less than 2.5Gb assigned (
+If more memory is necessary, the 64-bit JVM should be used with not less than 2Gb assigned (

 A rule of thumb is that the 64-bit JVM should be assigned twice as much memory as the 32-bit for the same application.
-If you switch to the 64-bit JVM, make sure you adjust the memory setting (
+If you switch to the 64-bit JVM (for example, on upgrading to TeamCity 2020.1 via the Windows installer), make sure you adjust the memory setting (

 Large TeamCity installations might benefit from fine-tuning of the memory settings.
 The amount of memory dedicated to TeamCity server JVM should not regularly exceed 60% of the total available physical memory on the machine (to allow for nested process and OS-level caches usage).
 Also, with heaps (